Stem cell therapy and stroke

 What is a stroke?A stroke occurs when the brain’s blood supply is interrupted.
-Usually this is caused by a blood clot leading to the brain (ischemic stroke).
-Strokes can also be caused by a blood vessel bursting and bleeding into the brain (hemorrhagic stroke).
+Usually this is caused by a clot in a blood vessel supplying blood to part of the brain (ischaemic stroke).
+Strokes can also be caused by a blood vessel bursting and bleeding into the brain (haemorrhagic stroke).

 At present there are 1.2 million survivors of stroke in this country, and around two thirds of them leave hospital with some form of disability.
 It is a serious medical condition that has a lasting impact on the lives of patients and those caring for them.

 As reported by the BBC, researchers have started the process of finding out how stem cell therapy could treat stroke victims and promote recovery.
 In 2016, 70-year-old Leonard McCourt became one of Britain’s first individuals to be treated with stem cells for a stroke.
 This clinical trial, known as PISCES II, has now been FDA approved for a phase 3 trial, sadly due to the COVID-19 pandemic, the trial was terminated..